 There are many vehicles out there that are powered by electricity in some capacity, which leads to some confusion.
 Battery electric vehicles (BEVs), also known simply as electric vehicles (EVs), are what people generally think of when they think of electric cars.
 These vehicles are powered solely by electric power.
-Hybrid electric vehicles (HEVs) have internal combustion engines that runs using gasoline but is combined with an electric battery where both can power the drivetrain which increases the efficiency of the vehicle.
+Hybrid electric vehicles (HEVs) have internal combustion engines that run using gasoline but are combined with an electric battery where both can power the drivetrain which increases the efficiency of the vehicle.
 They don’t have a plug, but the batteries can be charged through regenerative braking systems or by spinning an electric generator while the internal combustion energy is running.
-Plug-in hybrid electric vehicles (PHEVs) are similar to an HEV but the battery can also be charged by plugging in to a source of electricity.
-PHEVs can plug in to recharge, and they can run on gasoline when the charge runs out.
+Plug-in hybrid electric vehicles (PHEVs) are similar to an HEV but the battery can also be charged by plugging into a source of electricity.
+PHEVs can plug into recharge, and they can run on gasoline when the charge runs out.
 When the battery is depleted, the vehicle will run as an HEV.

 How far can I drive on a charge?

 This will vary depending on the vehicle.
 With new innovations in battery technology, the range of EVs is getting better every year.
 Some EVs, like the Tesla Model S, can now go 335 miles on a single charge, while others are intended for city drivers and have a range around 100 miles.
 Minnesota’s weather also impacts vehicle range; a car’s battery won’t hold the same level of charge in cold weather, and range drops further if you use some of that energy for heating or cooling the vehicle.
 Keep in mind that different traffic conditions can also impact the range of your vehicle.
 Driving on the highway at a constant speed of 75 mph is a constant drain on the battery whereas city driving is at lower speeds and includes more stopping which does not drain the battery as quickly.